idrisG/REST_API_SPRINGBOOT/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+Once you launch the Application you can either use postman or swagger :

+You can find openAPI doc at http://localhost:8080/v3/api-docs

+You can find swagger at http://localhost:8080/swagger-ui.html

-Once the API is launched use Postman (or similar software) to make your POST and GET requests (POST request url : localhost:8080/createUser ; GET request url : localhost:8080/getUser/$username)
+Use Postman (or similar software) to make your POST and GET requests (POST request url : localhost:8080/users ; GET request url : localhost:8080/users/$id)

 You can find a Postman collection in the git repository.